Ian Cockerill

-Ian David Cockerill (born 4 August 1954 in Romford, England) is a geologist and mining engineer.
-Cockerill started his mining career in South Africa in 1975 after completing his Bachelor of Science in Geology at Chelsea College of Science and Technology.
+Ian David Cockerill (born 4 August 1954 in Cheshire, England) is a geologist and mining executive.
+Cockerill started his mining career in South Africa in 1975 after completing his Bachelor of Science in geology at Chelsea College of Science and Technology.
 He later completed his Master of Science in Mining-Mineral Production Management at the Royal School of Mines, a Management Development Programme at the University of South Africa, and an Advanced Management Programme at Templeton College, Oxford.

-Business career
+Since 2024, he is the chief executive of Endeavour Mining.

+Career

 In 1975, Cockerill began work in Welkom South Africa at the Union Corporation.
 His career with the Anglo American plc Group began in 1979 when he joined De Beers as technical assistant at Kleinzee diamond operations in Port Nolloth.
-After a period in the United Kingdom at Minorco’s Technical Director's Office, Cockerill returned to South Africa on transfer to the gold division of Anglo American Corporation, later AngloGold Ltd, as Manager of Elandsrand and Western Deep Levels West Mine (1992 to 1996).
-Between 1996 and 1999, Cockerill was Executive Director (Business Development) and Executive Officer (African International Operations) of AngloGold Limited.
-In 1999, Cockerill became Managing Director and Chief Operating Officer of Gold Fields Limited, and in 2002 he was appointed as President and Chief Executive Officer of Gold Fields Ltd. In June 2008, Cockerill rejoined Anglo American plc as Chief Executive Officer (Anglo Coal), responsible for all global operations until retiring from that position in 2009.
+After a period in the United Kingdom at Minorco's Technical Director's Office, Cockerill returned to South Africa on transfer to the gold division of Anglo American Corporation, later AngloGold Ltd, as Manager of Elandsrand and Western Deep Levels West Mine (1992 to 1996).
+Between 1996 and 1999, Cockerill was executive director (Business Development) and Executive Officer (African International Operations) of AngloGold Limited.
+In 1999, Cockerill became managing director and Chief Operating Officer of Gold Fields Limited, and in 2002 he was appointed as president and chief executive officer of Gold Fields Ltd. In June 2008, Cockerill rejoined Anglo American plc as chief executive officer (Anglo Coal), responsible for all global operations until retiring from that position in 2009.
 Cockerill was Executive Chairman (2009 to 2015) and Chairman (2015 to 2017) of Petmin Limited, South Africa's leading producer of metallurgical anthracite.

+From 2019 until the Russian invasion of Ukraine in 2022, Cockerill was the chair of Polymetal International.
+He then joined Cornish Lithium as the non-executive chair, leaving the position in 2024.
+He also left the board of BHP in March 2024.
+In 2024, Cockerill, who was the deputy chair of Endeavour Mining, replaced Sébastien de Montessus as CEO after Montessus was ousted following allegations of financial misconduct.